|POLICY SOURCE: Graduate Policies - 01 Masters Policies||POLICY NO: 4874|

 (Graduate Policy 1.8.2)

 To receive a second or subsequent master’s degree a student must fulfill all the requirements of graduate policy, as well as those of the academic unit in which the student is enrolled.
-With the approval of the academic unit head, up to one-half of the credit (non-thesis or non-design project formal coursework) applied to the first degree may be used to satisfy the requirements of the second or subsequent degree.
-The academic unit head will decide, on a per-course basis, the applicability of each course to be applied to the second or subsequent program.
-However, at least one-half of the coursework leading to any master's degree granted by Florida Tech must have been taken at Florida Tech but never applied to any other degree.
+With the approval of the academic unit head, up to 9 credits (non-thesis or non-design project formal coursework) applied to the first degree may be used to satisfy the requirements of the second or subsequent degree.
+The academic unit head will decide, on a per-course basis, the applicability of each course based on the comparability of course learning objectives to be applied to the second or subsequent program.

 Before the student can be admitted to the new program, a new program plan including those courses carried over from the first degree must be approved by the academic unit head of the program in which the student wishes to enroll.